ameuret/zed-spritesheet/README.md

 ## In the works

+ - [ ] Export to Class instead of Hash for DragonRuby
+ - [ ] Tiled JSON tileset format
  - [ ] ShoeBox JSON format (thanks @booticus for expressing interest)
  - [ ] Native DragonRuby in-game import
  - [ ] Output templating to support universal and easy custom outputs
+ - [ ] Viewer (Simple sprite frames visualizer in DragonRuby)

+## Planned

+ - [ ] Single format animation or still without metadata (set a import time)
+ - [ ] Embedded atlas microformat (why doesn't it exist already !?!).
+I'm aiming for a compact CSV with headers format.

 ## The ZED toolset for game developers